LockTech/cerberus/README.md

 > This is a WIP project which is not suitable for production use.

-A control panel and platform for self-managed, multi-tenant identity and permission management.
+A control panel and platform for self-managed, multi-tenant account and permission management.

 Built using the [RedwoodJS framework](https://redwoodjs.com) and [Ory Keto](https://www.ory.sh/keto/docs/next/).
 This platform is intended for web applications, and has been designed specifically to work well with other RedwoodJS applications.

 ## Introduction

-The [identity](#identity-management) and [permission](#permission-management) management sections of this `README` provide more detailed information on each respective feature.
+The [account](#account-management) and [permission](#permission-management) management sections of this `README` provide more detailed information on each respective feature.

 These features are designed for the benefit of many, distinct applications.
 These distinct applications are expected to make use of the identities offered by Cerberus, letting the applications focus on their technical goals.
 More information about the nature of an application's relationship to Cerberus can be found under the [applications](#applications) section of this document.